Sorebit/couch-remote/README.md

 # Couch Remote

-A utility, available at [pypi](#).
+A utility, available at [PyPI](https://pypi.org/project/couch-remote/).
 Download it on a computer and serve yourself a remote keyboard to control it.

 > Current state of things:
 > - run `remote` to serve, commands are not supported yet.